Covenant Presbyterian Church - Charlotte, NC

 Years ago, the Session at Covenant adopted a clear mission statement which will guide us in these tumultuous times: Covenant Presbyterian is a dynamic Christian community that gladly invites all people into a transformational experience of faith; boldly proclaims the gospel; bravely works toward a whole and just world; and passionately nurtures discipleship.

-You can expect Covenant Presbyterian Church to embrace this mission statement vigorously in the coming months.
+You can expect Covenant Presbyterian Church to embrace this mission statement vigorously.
 We’ll boldly proclaim the gospel and its perspective on hard issues.
 We’ll bravely work toward a whole and just world by working on systemic and episodic realities that are far from just.
 And we’ll passionately nurture faithful discipleship that fosters growth in all of us around important issues such as race, inequality, and justice.

 Let me assure you that it’s a serious commitment on the part of this congregation’s leadership.
 A number of years ago, we diversified our financial deposits to include minority owned banks.
 I’m asking the finance committee to make every effort to diversify even further.
 We integrated implicit bias training into our personnel searches and interviews.
 We’ve shifted nearly all our mission endeavors from doing for others to being with others and we’ve invested heavily in friendships and studies and collaborations with African American congregations.
 In those changes, we’ve been changed and will continue to change.